nnMIL: A generalizable multiple instance learning framework for computational pathology

-We further examined whether the nnMIL risk score retained prognostic significance after controlling for clinical covariates, including age, sex, grade, and stage (\textbf{\cref{fig:figure5} (d)}).
+We further examined whether the nnMIL risk score retained prognostic significance after controlling for available clinical covariates, including age, sex, grade, and stage (\textbf{\cref{fig:figure5} (d), \hyperref[tab:lung_patient_characteristics]{Supplementary Tables 19 and 20}}).
 In all external cohorts, the predicted risk scores by nnMIL remained a statistically significant predictor of disease-free survival, independent of conventional risk factors.
-Specifically, the hazard ratios estimates were 1.75 (95\% CI: 1.19–2.58) for TCGA-CRC, 1.88 (95\% CI: 1.60–2.22) for MCO, 1.91 (95\% CI: 1.50–2.43) for SURGEN, and 1.40 (95\% CI: 1.18–1.67) for NLST, with all $P$ < 0.01.
+Specifically, the hazard ratio estimates were 1.75 (95\% CI: 1.19--2.58) for TCGA-CRC, 1.88 (95\% CI: 1.60--2.22) for MCO, 1.91 (95\% CI: 1.50--2.43) for SURGEN, and 1.40 (95\% CI: 1.18--1.67) for NLST, with all $P$ < 0.01.
 Collectively, these findings confirm that the nnMIL risk score provides independent prognostic value across both colorectal and lung cancer cohorts.

-We finally investigated whether the model uncertainty scores generated by nnMIL could provide additional prognostic value beyond the risk score itself \textbf{\cref{fig:figure5} (e)}).
+We also investigated whether the model uncertainty scores generated by nnMIL could provide additional prognostic value beyond the risk score itself (\textbf{\cref{fig:figure5} (e)}).
 After stratifying patients by the nnMIL-derived risk score, the high-risk group was further subdivided according to estimated uncertainty into high-risk + low-uncertainty and high-risk + high-uncertainty subgroups (the hazard ratios in high-risk groups were 1.9, 2.3, 2.6 and 1.9 for TCGA-CRC, MCO, SURGEN and NLST, respectively, all $P$ < 0.05).
-Across all external cohorts, the Kaplan–Meier curves showed a consistent pattern, with high-risk + high-uncertainty patients exhibiting the poorest survival, high-risk + low-uncertainty showing intermediate outcomes, and the low-risk group achieving the best prognosis.
-Consistently, scatter plots of predicted risk versus uncertainty (\textbf{Extended Data \cref{fig:risk_unc_corr}}) demonstrated a positive association, indicating that uncertainty scores capture intrinsic heterogeneity within the high-risk population and complement risk-based prediction.
-Interestingly, the uncertain scores did not further stratify patients among the low-risk population.
-Overall, these results suggest that integrating uncertainty estimates with risk scores could provide more refined prognostic stratification and highlights a subset of high-risk patients with high variability in model predictions and adverse outcomes.
+Across all external cohorts, the Kaplan--Meier curves showed a consistent pattern, with high-risk + high-uncertainty patients exhibiting the poorest survival, high-risk + low-uncertainty showing intermediate outcomes, and the low-risk group achieving the best prognosis.
+Consistently, scatter plots of predicted risk versus uncertainty (\textbf{\hyperref[edfig:4]{Extended Data Fig. 4}}) demonstrated a positive association, indicating that uncertainty scores capture intrinsic heterogeneity within the high-risk population and complement risk-based prediction.
+Interestingly, the uncertainty scores did not further stratify patients among the low-risk population.
+Overall, these results suggest that integrating uncertainty estimates with risk scores could provide more refined prognostic stratification and highlight a subset of high-risk patients with high variability in model predictions and adverse outcomes.